stekole/loadgen-monitor/README.md

 Wait until the server is provisioned

-You should see something similar to the following if everything was successful:
+You should see the following if everything was successful:

     hypervisor.local: + touch /opt/.vagrant_provision_success
     hypervisor.local: + service docker start